-In 1996, four sentinel general practitioner schemes contributed reports of influenza-like illness: the Australian Sentinel Practice Research

-Network, Tropical Influenza Surveillance from the Northern Territory, the New South Wales Sentinel General Practice Scheme and the Victorian Sentinel General Practice Scheme.
+In 1997, four sentinel general practitioner schemes contributed reports of influenza-like illness: the Australian Sentinel Practice Research Network, Tropical Influenza Surveillance from the Northern Territory, the New South Wales Sentinel General Practice Scheme and the Victorian Sentinel General Practice Scheme.
 The number of cases of influenza and the total consultations for each week are reported, and a graph depicts the data for the season to date.

 National absenteeism surveillance data are provided by Australia Post.
-Reports are based on the proportion of the 37,000 employees absent on sick leave for a selected day each week.
-A graph of the absenteeism data for the year to date is published each fortnight.
+Reports are based on the proportion of their employees (approximately 37,000) absent on sick leave for a selected day each week.
+Absenteeism data for the reporting period is published in each issue.

 The CDI Virology and Serology Laboratory Reporting Scheme contributes laboratory reports of influenza diagnoses, by week of specimen collection, virus type and method of diagnosis.
 Graphs of the data for the year to date are presented.
 The WHO Collaborating Centre for Influenza Reference and Research at the Commonwealth Serum Laboratories, Melbourne provides information on antigenic analysis of isolates received from Australia, New Zealand, other countries of the region and South Africa.